MarcusKoen/marcuskoen.github.io/_posts/2026-01-26-CustomLang.md

 Keep in mind: Syntax is anime, but the semantics are deadly serious and non-negotiable.

 # Phase 1
+All the work is done on a seperate repository [here](https://github.com/MarcusKoen/weebC)
 # Token Parsing
 Essentially breaking up the code that was given to the compiler into "tokens" e.g:
 ```